Drawings from the Theresienstadt Ghetto

 Eric F. Ross Gallery in the permanent exhibition

 Up to now, Fritta's drawings have been regarded mainly as historical documents.
-This exhibit, by contrast, focuses on the artful means by which Fritta comments on and interprets daily life in the ghetto, his complex use of imagery, and the artistic quality of the sheets.
+This exhibition, by contrast, focuses on the artful means by which Fritta comments on and interprets daily life in the ghetto, his complex use of imagery, and the artistic quality of his drawings.